 Interviewing a source: Rules of the road; talking with officials and experts

 Interviews may be conversational, but they are not casual conversations.
 Organization is essential, as is attention to detail and a firm will.
 The process also begins well before you talk with the other person, be it face to face, on the telephone or over the Internet.
 The intensity of your preparations may vary depending on the gravity and importance of the interview.
-We begin with some general rules of thumb for all interviews:

 Ensure that your list also includes the most basic questions: Is the interview on the record?
 Even if you know the subject’s name (and presumably you do), you should always ask and confirm the spelling; if appropriate, get the name of his or her organization and title.
 If there’s any other basic information you need for the article — say, if it’s on young entrepreneurs born in your state, you’ll need to ask his or her birthplace and age — make sure those questions are on the list.